heptarch/heptarch.github.io/lab/bell.md

 stream of coin?
 We can't.
 Maybe sprawling, shiny facilities for $O(n)$ labs, with robust all-to-all chatter?
 Nope.
 In lieu of top-down technocapital benefaction, I wonder if it's possible to implement a partial feature set from the bottom up.
-What might this look
+What might this look like?
+Well, we just go through and follow the recipe.

+Get a bunch of smart people together (*talent*) who like to share ideas, and have a wide range of expertise (*interaction*).
+Give them a hard applied problem to work on (*domain*),